 Besides hope, what else do you think motivated this woman to continue to seek the Lord until she found Jesus?

-How does this woman’s persistence help you in your quest to find deliverance, transformation, and redemption for what ails you?
+How does this woman’s persistence help you in your quest to find deliverance, transformation, and healing for what ails you?